-NOTE: persons and organisations performing the airworthiness review in combination with the 100h/annual inspection may use the reverse side of this form in order to issue the CRS referred to in point ML.A.801 corresponding to the 100-h/annual inspection.
+NOTE: persons and organisations performing the airworthiness review in combination with the 100-h/annual inspection may use the reverse side of this form in order to issue the CRS referred to in point ML.A.801 corresponding to the 100-h/annual inspection.

-AIRWORTHINESS REVIEW CERTIFICATE (ARC) (for aircraft complying with Annex Vb (Part-ML)

-ARC reference:

-Pursuant to Regulation (EC) 2018/1139 of the European Parliament and of the Council:

-[NAME OF THE COMPETENT AUTHORITY]

-or

-[NAME OF APPROVED ORGANISATION, ADDRESS and APPROVAL REFERENCE]

-or

-[FULL NAME OF THE CERTIFYING STAFF AND PART-66 LICENCE NUMBER (OR NATIONAL EQUIVALENT)]

-hereby certifies that it has performed an airworthiness review in accordance with Regulation (EU) No 1321/2014 on the following aircraft:

-Aircraft manufacturer:

-Aircraft registration:

-and this aircraft is considered airworthy at the time of the review.

-Date of issue: Date of expiry:

-Airframe flight hours (FH) at date of review ():

-Signed: Authorisation No (if applicable):

-1st Extension: the aircraft complies with the conditions of point $ML.A.901(c)$ of Annex Vb (Part-ML)

-Date of issue: Date of expiry:

-Airframe flight Hours (FH) at date of issue ():

-Signed: Authorisation No:

-Company name:

-2nd Extension: the aircraft complies with the conditions of point ML.A.901(c) of Annex Vb (Part-ML)

-Date of issue: Date of expiry:

-Airframe flight hours (FH) at date of issue ():

-Signed: Authorisation No:

-Company name: Approval reference:
+AIRWORTHINESS REVIEW CERTIFICATE (ARC) (for aircraft complying with Annex Vb (Part-ML) ARC reference: Pursuant to Regulation (EC) 2018/1139 of the European Parliament and of the Council: [NAME OF THE COMPETENT AUTHORITY] [NAME OF APPROVED ORGANISATION, ADDRESS and APPROVAL REFERENCE] [FULL NAME OF THE CERTIFYING STAFF AND PART-66 LICENCE NUMBER (OR NATIONAL EQUIVALENT)] hereby certifies that it has performed an airworthiness review in accordance with Regulation (EU) No 1321/2014 on the following aircraft: Aircraft manufacturer:Manufacturer's designation: Aircraft registration:Aircraft serial number: and this aircraft is considered airworthy at the time of the review.
+Airframe flight hours (FH) at date of review (): Signed: Authorisation No (if applicable): 1st Extension: the aircraft complies with the conditions of point ML.A.901(c) of Annex Vb (Part-ML) Airframe flight Hours (FH) at date of issue (): Signed: Authorisation No: Company name: Approval reference: 2nd Extension: the aircraft complies with the conditions of point ML.A.901(c) of Annex Vb (Part-ML) Airframe flight hours (FH) at date of issue (): Signed: Authorisation No: Company name: Approval reference:

-) except for balloons and airships
+() except for balloons and airships